ant-design/ant-design/components/pagination/demo/itemRender.md

 ## en-US

 Use text link for prev and next button.
+YM

 ```jsx
 import { Pagination } from 'antd';